Flagsmith/flagsmith-docs/docs/clients/client-side/ios.md

 ## Basic Usage

 The SDK is initialised against a single environment within a project on [https://flagsmith.com](https://flagsmith.com), for example the Development or Production environment.
-You can find your environment key in the Environment settings page.
+You can find your Client-side Environment Key in the Environment settings page.

 ![Image](/img/api-key.png)